Hi All… Welcome to The Craine’s Nest!

 The truth is, while I love the idea of mimosas, I’ve never been a huge fan of the OJ and Sparkling Wine thing… too sweet, too sticky, too much… so this Spring, I’ve been reinventing the traditional version, using fresh ingredients.

 Welcome back to the Craine’s Nest!
 Thanks for being here!

-I’ve returned to give you a sweet and simple drink recipe that I concocted this week, when temperatures rose into the hundreds!
+I’ve returned to give you a sweet and simple drink recipe that I concocted this week when temperatures rose into the hundreds!
 Every year, when August comes to a close, I think, “Thank goodness Summer is OVER- hey, it wasn’t even that bad!?!?!?”
 But somewhere in the back of my mind lurks a sneaking suspicion that I’ve forgotten something… and that’s when September strikes.
 105 degree days and pretty much sheer, sweaty torture when you live in an A-frame with absolutely no insulation and no AC.
 That’s right.
 No AC.
-My husband says it’s making us stronger individuals, but I’m pretty sure it’s just making me mean!
+My husband says it’s making us stronger people but I’m pretty sure it’s just making me mean!
 It’s hard to be nice when you live in a sweat lodge.
-It’s also hard to explain this annual amnesia that I experience, but I think it’s a denial that allows me to remain in this house, year after year, because I’m too lazy to pack it in and move out!
+It’s also hard to explain this annual amnesia that I experience but I think it’s a denial that allows me to remain in this house year after year, because I’m too lazy to pack it in and move out!